 Motor vehicle accidents are the leading cause of injury and death among children.
 According to the Centers for Disease Control and Prevention, proper car seat use reduces the risk of death to children under one year of age by 71 percent.
 Children between the ages of one and four are 54 percent less likely to die in a vehicle collision when using a car seat.
 Compared against seat belt use alone, booster seats reduce the risk of serious injury by 45 percent for children between the ages of four and eight.

-For children under 13 years of age, the following laws apply:
+For children under 13 years of age, the following laws for booster seats apply:

 - Less than 12 months.
 Children under one year of age, or older than one year but weighing less than 20 pounds, must be secured in a rear-facing car seat.
 This type of seat is designed to prevent damage to your child’s neck and spinal cord.
 The American Academy of Pediatrics advises parents to continue using a rear-facing car seat until the child is two years old.